-D.2.
-Rent Policies and Term Limits

-D.2.a.
-The Agency is authorized to adopt and implement any reasonable policy to establish payment standards, rents or subsidy levels for tenant-based assistance that differ from the currently mandated program requirements in the 1937 Act and its implementing regulations.
-The Agency is authorized to adopt and implement any reasonable rent policies to calculate the tenant portion of the rent that differ from the currently mandated program requirements in the 1937 Act and its implementing regulations.
+- D. Authorizations Related to Section 8 Housing Choice Vouchers Only - D.2.
+Rent Policies and Term Limits - D.2.a.
+The Agency is authorized to adopt and implement any reasonable policy to establish payment standards, rents or subsidy levels for tenantbased assistance that differ from the currently mandated program requirements in the 1937 Act and its implementing regulations.
+The Agency is authorized to adopt and implement any reasonable rent policies to calculate the tenant portion of the rent that differ from the currently mandated program requirements in the 1937 Act and its implements in the 1937 Act and its implementing regulations.
 This authorization waives certain provisions of Sections 8(o)(1), 8(o)(2), 8(o)(3), 8(o)(10), and 8(o)(13)(H)-(I) of the 1937 Act and 24 C.F.R.
 982.508, 982.503, and 982.518.